trencat/Trencat/README.md

 Every proof of concept includes a Dockerfile to run it in a Docker (Linux based) container. *TRENCAT* is available in all platforms supporting Docker.

-## Prerequisites

-All docker images and containers have been created with Docker Client version `19.09.0` and Docker Engine - Community `18.09.0` (API version `1.39`).

 ## Official documentation

 Check the official documentation: https://trencat.readthedocs.io/en/latest/.

-If you want to compile documentation on your computer, follow the [instructions](./doc/README.md) in the `doc` folder
+If you want to compile documentation on your computer, follow the [instructions](./doc/README.md) in the `doc` folder.

 ## Contributing